Analysis | 2020 saw the least split-ticket House voting in decades

 You may look at the graph above and think that it looks the way you’d expect.
 Why wouldn’t voters who preferred a Democrat for the House similarly want to support the Democratic presidential nominee?
 But such a tight correlation between the two votes simply doesn’t match past elections.
 If we compare the House and presidential results for each election since 1992 (using the preceding presidential results in a district for midterm years), you can see that it’s only in the past few cycles that the dots have clustered around that white dotted line.

-To put a fine point on it, the DailyKos data suggests that only 16 House districts saw split results in 2020 — 10 fewer districts than split their vote in 2012, the year with the next-fewest such districts.
+To put a fine point on it, the DailyKos data suggests that only 16 House districts saw split results in 2020 — 10 fewer than split their vote in 2012, the year with the next-fewest such districts.

 Since 1992, there have been an average of 70 split districts in each cycle, though the average since 2012 has been only 29.
 2020 stands out even in recent history.